candleindark/flask/docs/tutorial/database.rst

 new connection if ``get_db`` is called a second time in the same request.

-:data:`current_app` is another special object that points to the Flask application handling the request.
+:data:`current_app` is another special object.
+It points to the Flask application handling the request.
 Since you used an application factory, there is no application object when writing the rest of your code.
-``get_db`` will be called when the application has been created and is handling a request, so :data:`current_app` can be used.
+``get_db`` will be called when the application has been created and is handling a request, and :data:`current_app` can be used to refer to the application.

 :func:`sqlite3.connect` establishes a connection to the file pointed at by the ``DATABASE`` configuration key.
 This file doesn't have to exist